 Mr. ROBERTSON of Virginia.
 I yield.
 The Congress has Mr. FOLGER. spoken.
-All that this does is to give the it becomes necessary.

-Day 100 Deling investigated by the of 107 Bureau of Internal Revenue as to USCAPCER the fower to Inforce R Which M Ching #11629456e provision in our
+All that this does is to give the that is now being investigated by the Of 107 Bureau of Internal Revenue as to USCAPCER the fower to Inforce R Which M Ening #11652015 the provision in left it becomes necessary.
 Mr. RANKIN.
 It does not make it the